wkumari/draft-wkumari-dnsop-alt-tld/README.md

    The IANA is requested to add the .alt name to the "Special-Use Domain Name" registry ([RFC6761]), and reference this document.

-Kumari & Hoffman          Expires 4 August 2023                 [Page 4]

-Internet-Draft               Reserve ALT TLD                January 2023

 3.2.
 Domain Name Reservation Considerations

-   (This paragraph exists to meet the requirements of [RFC6761].)
+   This section exists to meet the requirements of [RFC6761].
+The questions posed in RFC 6761 were largely written assuming a DNS resolution system, and so some of the questions are not especially relevant or well suited.

+   1. Users might or might not recognize that names in the .alt pseudo- TLD as special.

-   Application software that uses alternative namespaces in .alt are expected to have their own processing rules for their own names, probably in specialized resolver APIs, libraries, and/or application software.
-Users might or might not recognize that names in the .alt pseudo-TLD are special.
-Caching DNS servers and authoritative DNS servers will treat all names in the .alt pseudo-TLD just as they would any other name whose TLD does not appear in the global DNS root.
-DNS server operators will treat names in the .alt pseudo-TLD as they would names in any other TLD not in the global DNS.
-DNS registries/registrars for the global DNS will never register names in the .alt pseudo-TLD because .alt will not exist in the global DNS root.
+   2. Application software that uses alternative namespaces in the .alt pseudo-TLD are expected to have their own processing rules for their own names, probably in specialized resolver APIs, libraries, and/or application software.
+Application software that is not specifically designed to use names in the .alt pseudo-TLD are not expected to make their software recognize these names as special.

+   3. Writers of name resolution APIs and libraries that are specifically designed to implement resolution of an alternative name resolution system are expected to recognize names in the .alt pseudo- TLD as special and thus perform resolution of those names.
+The exact mechanism used by the name resolution APIs and libraries will obviously depend on the particular alternative resolution system.
+   Regular DNS resolution APIs and libraries are not expected to recognize or treat names in the .alt pseudo-TLD differently.

+   4. Caching DNS servers SHOULD NOT recognize names in the .alt pseudo-TLD as special and SHOULD NOT perform any special handling with them.

+   5. Authoritative DNS servers SHOULD NOT recognize names in the .alt pseudo-TLD as special and should not perform any special handling with them.

+   6. DNS server operators will treat names in the .alt pseudo-TLD as they would names in any other TLD not in the global DNS.
+DNS server operators MAY be aware that queries for name ending in .alt are not DNS names, and queries for those names were leaked into the DNS context.
+This information can be useful for support or debugging purposes.

+Kumari & Hoffman         Expires 28 August 2023                 [Page 5]

+Internet-Draft               Reserve ALT TLD               February 2023

+   7. DNS registries/registrars for the global DNS will never register names in the .alt pseudo-TLD because .alt will not exist in the global DNS root.

 4. Privacy Considerations